 - Racing-inspired, steering-wheel-mounted paddle shifters

-- Paddle shifters functional in Drive and Sport modes
+- Paddle shifters that function in both Drive and Sport modes

 - Coordination between Drive-by-Wire™ throttle system and transmission for quick, smooth shifts